 Research

-Social mobility in the new Gilded Age
+Social mobility in the 21st century

 Is the takeoff in income inequality bringing about a reduction in mobility?
 Although there’s a long history of worrying about a decline in mobility, such concerns have become unusually prominent of late.
 These concerns can be addressed by exploiting new opportunities with administrative data as well as mining existing survey data.
 A selection of relevant readings (go here for a full list of relevant work):